WordPress/gutenberg/docs/how-to-guides/format-api.md

 ## Step-by-step guide

 The guide will refer to `src/index.js` as the JavaScript file where the changes are made.
-After each step, running `npm run build` creates `build/index.js` that is then loaded on the post editor screen.
+After each step, running `pnpm build` creates `build/index.js` that is then loaded on the post editor screen.

 ### Step 1: Register a new format